8 Scoring Rules

 \[ L_{AC;i}(\hat{S}_i, t_i, \delta_i) = \sum^k_{e=1} \frac{\mathbb{I}(t_i \leq \tau, \delta_i = e)\log(\hat{F}_{i;e})}{\hat{G}(t_i)} + \frac{\mathbb{I}(t_i > \tau)\log(\hat{S}_i(\tau))}{\hat{G}(\tau)} \]

-This ‘all-cause’ loss is an adaptation of the ISLL (Section 9.2.2) with an adaptation to the weights to handle competing risks.
-Comparing this loss to the decomposition in Section 9.2.1, we can see observations either: experience the event of interest, in which case their cause-specific CIF is evaluated; do not experience any event and so the all-cause survival is evaluated; or experience a different event and contribute nothing to the loss.
+This ‘all-cause’ loss is an adaptation of the ISLL (Section 8.2.2) with the weights modified to handle competing risks.
+Comparing this loss to the decomposition in Section 8.2.1, the observations either: experience the event of interest, in which case their cause-specific CIF is evaluated; do not experience any event and so the all-cause survival is evaluated; or experience a different event and contribute nothing to the loss.

 • Scoring rules are a useful tool for measuring a model’s overall predictive ability, taking into account calibration and discrimination.